 " The exact answer to that question depends on several factors, but you can learn a lot, and make a pretty good estimate, by looking at some scenarios that span the various alternatives.
-Let’s start first off with the almost magical dream of the pure hunter/gatherer.
+How Much Land Does a Man Need?
+"How Much Land Does a Man Require?

+Researchers hope to combine the cultured tissue into a hamburger sometime this fall.
+Case for Zero Waste.
 "Although unheard of a decade ago, there is considerable recent interest in designing industrial production processes that produce zero waste…the goal is a worthy motivator.